-A new Post-Baccalaureate Certificate program has begun for students with bachelor’s degrees who have limited backgrounds in graphic design.
+A new Graduate Certificate program has begun for students with bachelor’s degrees who have limited backgrounds in graphic design.
 This full-time, one year intensive training program is ideal for those who are entering the graphic design field for the first time.
-For more information on how to apply, visit the Graduate Admissions page below.
+For more information on how to apply, visit the Graduate Certificate page below.

 - Bryce Ambo | Assistant Professor of Art

 - Maxime Harvey Carriere | Lecturer in Art